mozilla/playdoh-docs/upgrading.rst

 ---------------------------

 Applying Playdoh to an exisitng Django app is a little different than :doc:`starting an app from scratch <gettingstarted>`.
-Here's hot it works:
+Here's how it works:

 #.
 Remove ``apps/commons`` if it came from playdoh.
 #.
 Add `funfactory`_ to the `vendor <packages>`:ref: library.